colyseus/docs/docs/state/schema.md

 ## Client-side

-There are three ways to handle changes in the client-side when using `SchemaSerializer`:
+### Callbacks

+You can use the following callbacks within the schema structures in the client-side to handle changes coming from the server-side.

 - [onChange (changes)](#onchange-changes-datachange)
 - [onAdd (instance, key)](#onadd-instance-key)